allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `output-summary.json` has `passed: true`, zero errors, and zero failed destinations.
 - Expected and checked destination counts are equal.
+- Planned and actual output-shard counts are equal.
 - `aggregate_target_residual_within_bound` is `true`.
 - Every row in `output-validation.csv` is `passed`.
 - `output-problems.csv` and `output-errors.csv` are empty.